 If you need help to make your claim for Universal Credit, you can go to your local Jobcentre Plus.

 You will be guided through the online application and shown how to upload and attach any documentation you have to support your claim.

 If you become entitled to Universal Credit, you may be eligible for Free School Meals for children in full time education who live with you and are not foster children, depending on how much you receive if you or your partner is working.

 Personal Budgeting Support

 One Stop Shops can provide Personal Budgeting Support to help you manage your monthly Universal Credit payments.
 You can ask for this at any time and especially when you have made your claim for Universal Credit and are waiting for your first payment.

 You can also ask for an advance payment, your identity must have been checked before you can receive this payment.
 You can ask for an advanced payment at the jobcentre or you can telephone freephone 0800 328 5644.

 Most advanced payments are paid as a percentage of your likely entitlement.
-This money can be paid back over a period of up to 6 months, or if you have previously claimed another benefit before claiming Universal Credit, you can have up to 12 months to repay it.
+This money can be paid back over a period of up to 12 months.